ElectronicsOSU/MAKEathon-2015/README.md

 # OHI/O MAKEATHON WEBSITE

-Website for 2015 OHI/O Makeathon
+Website for the 2015 OHI/O Makeathon